Hans Peter Arp

 Background and activities

 My research interests intersect fundamental and applied aspects related to pollutants in the environment.
-On the fundamental level, I am interested into how different types of pollutants, such as microplastics, PFAS, PAHs, metals, behave in the environment and how they could pose a risk to man and the environment.
-On the applied level, I am interested in how to use this fundamental knowledge to design solutions within the context of emergning technologies and policy mechanisms, such as REACH and the circular economy, to create a pollution free society.
+On the fundamental level, I am interested in how different types of pollutants, such as microplastics, PFAS, PAHs, POPs and metals behave in the environment.
+On the applied level, I use this fundamental knowledge to design solutions within the context of emerging technologies and policy mechanisms, such as REACH and the circular economy, to create a zero pollution society.

 I am affiliated both the NTNU and the Norwegian Geotechnical Institute (NGI)

 - KJ3910 - Master Thesis in Environmental Chemistry

 A selection of recent journal publications, artistic productions, books, including book and report excerpts.
 See all publications in the database

 - (2022) Getting in control of persistent, mobile and toxic (PMT) and very persistent and very mobile (vPvM) substances to protect water resources: strategies from diverse perspectives.
 Environmental Sciences Europe. vol. 34 (22).